pkharb/project_1/READme.md

 To run it on your computer :

+-  Open your terminal and go inside the api directory
+-  Install npm packages
--  Open your terminal and go inside the api directory, enter 'npm run dev' to start the server.
-After that, type 'localhost:3000' in your browser and the index page will open
+-  Enter 'npm run dev' to start the server.
+-  After that, type'localhost:3000' in your browser and the index page will open